 If planning to build, renovate or extend, either now or in the future, check with local authority for building regulations for the property.

 Is there capital gains tax in Greece?

-Yes between 10-25% which is calculated as a percentage of the property value scaled for the length of ownership.
+Yes, between 20% which is calculated as a percentage of the property value.

 Start your journey to the Greek lifestyle by getting to know Greece and her people.
 Live in Greece for a while and make sure you are comfortable, and that you have chosen your favourite location.

 During this time you can speak to others who have purchased in Greece and get a lot of questions answered.
 We suggest a few resources below to start you off on your way.
 Our resources are in Crete, however we recommend you find some local resources whereever you are considering to live in Greece.